tahczeban/tahczeban/README.md

+# Tanya Czeban: Data Analyst, Dr of Physical Therapy

 - 👋 Hi, I’m @tahczeban
-- 👀 I’m interested in ...
+- 👀 I’m interested in reasearching and solving problems!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, SQL, Machine Learning, Tableau
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to utilize my data analysis skills to collaborate on projects in varying ways and developing machine learning models
-- 📫 How to reach me ...
+- 📫 I am looking forward to chatting about how I can solve problems for your team @tc179182@hotmail.com

 <!---
 tahczeban/tahczeban is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.